Why do my teeth hurt when I wake up?

 Especially if you are already in pain when you wake up in the morning.
 In most cases, however, tooth pain can result from a few common causes.
-Discover the reasons behind why your teeth may hurt when you wake up and learn how you can stop waking up with a toothache.
+Discover some common reasons behind why your teeth may hurt when you wake up and learn how you can help stop waking up with a toothache.

 When you suffer from a sinus infection, you’ll almost certainly feel pain in your head and nose.
 This type of discomfort can surface in your teeth, given that your sinuses are above your teeth.
-Keep in mind that a sinus infection doesn’t typically cause an isolated toothache in one single tooth.¹ Instead, an infection usually leads to more general discomfort in your upper back teeth.
+Keep in mind that a sinus infection doesn’t typically cause an isolated toothache in one single tooth¹.
+Instead, an infection may lead to more general discomfort in your upper back teeth.

 Since a sinus infection can cause fluids to collect as you sleep, the resulting pressure can make you wake up with a toothache.
 Try taking an over-the-counter decongestant to relieve the pain or talk with your doctor for a stronger solution.

 Gum disease, also known as periodontal disease, ranges in seriousness from minor inflammation to major tissue and tooth loss.
-Periodontal disease results from plaque hardening on your teeth and leading to tartar buildup, which irritates your gums and gradually causes them to pull away.
+Periodontal disease may result from plaque hardening on your teeth and leading to tartar buildup, which irritates your gums and gradually causes them to pull away.

-Although you might feel discomfort from periodontal disease throughout the day, the sensation can become particularly painful as you try to relax at night.
+Although you might feel discomfort from periodontal disease throughout the day, the sensation may become particularly painful as you try to relax at night.

-If you notice gum inflammation or discomfort, visit your dentist as soon as possible.
+If you notice gum inflammation or discomfort, visit your dentist as soon as possible so that you can begin a periodontal disease treatment plan.
 Only a professional dental cleaning can remove tartar, and your dentist can also recommend extra care for your gums and teeth.

 If you suspect your sleeping position is the primary cause of the soreness in your teeth, take note of where the pain feels most intense.
 Is the discomfort concentrated on one side of your mouth?
 If so, that could be a sign that your typical sleeping position is the culprit.